EverWinter23/skynet/README.md

   file uploads from anywhere.
 + For any problems during execution, you can see the **skynet.log** file for debugging and figuring out exactly where things went wrong.
++ Skytray is here.
+Everything at the click of a button.
+See logs, delete database, view progress, edit configurtion, open the directory being synced from one place. ^_^

 ### THE CORE